benisalla/cadAgent-tiny-project/README.md

 ---

+## Evaluation

-## I respected the same evaluation you gave, even though this type of evaluation is hard at the first stages of training or fine-tuning because it is always 0.0
+I respected the same evaluation you gave, even though this type of evaluation is hard at the first stages of training or fine-tuning because it is always 0.0

 * **VSR**: how many codes run without error
 * **IOU\_best**: how close the predicted shape is to the original